Prolotherapy Clinic in South Surrey BC

 Advil, Ibuprofen, Motrin, Robaxacet, Vioxx, Celebrex, Prednisone, Aspirin, Cortisone etc

-Controlled exercise and mobilization of the treated area promotes tissue healing and results in faster recovery after the treatment.
+Controlled exercise and mobilization of the treated area promote tissue healing and results in faster recovery after the treatment.
 For this reason, movement and exercise are recommended as soon as possible.
 The general rule is if a certain activity or exercise hurts significantly, switch to a different one.
 A small amount of pain is expected while recovering from an injury, but not significant pain.
 The amount will depend on your level of fitness before and on how many areas were treated.
-Frequent high-velocity chiropractic adjustments should be avoided because they do not allow the joints treatment with prolotherapy to stabilize.
+Frequent high-velocity chiropractic adjustments should be avoided because they do not allow joint treatment with prolotherapy to stabilize.
 Massage and other similar therapies are compatible with prolotherapy.

 In most cases, depending on your job, you may return to work or school the same day as your treatment.
 If, however, your job places a great deal of stress on the treated area or if you have significant post-injection discomfort, you should not return to work the same day.
 A few days is recommended before returning to strenuous athletic activity.

 Visit Mediworks Rejuvenation Centre and Drip Lounge for prolotherapy.
 We serve patients from Surrey BC, Burnaby BC, Langley City BC, White Rock BC, New Westminster BC, Vancouver BC, and nearby areas.